benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     local camera =
         workspace.CurrentCamera

-    local cameraPosition =
+    local returnPosition =
         camera
         and camera.CFrame.Position
         or nil

-    safety.underground =
+    safety.underground = false

-        false
+    destroyGravityCancel()

     if humanoid then
         humanoid.CameraOffset =
             Vector3.zero
     end

-    restoreSafetyCollision()
+    setLocalCollisionSource(
+        "underground",
+        false
+    )

     if returnToCamera
+        and returnPosition
         and rootPart
-        and rootPart.Parent
-        and cameraPosition then
+        and rootPart.Parent then

         local rotation =
             rootPart.CFrame